 Ignore cold calls and be wary of anyone who shows up unannounced at your home offering products or services of any kind.
-If you haven’t asked for an agent to contact you, federal law prohibits an insurance agent from trying to sell to you, whether it’s via a phone call, an e-mail or a knock on your front door.
-If an “agent” tries to sell you something on behalf of Medicare, you should report that person to the authorities immediately.
+If you haven’t asked for an agent to contact you, federal law prohibits legitimate insurance agents from trying to sell to you, whether it’s via a phone call, an e-mail or a knock on your front door.
+If an “agent” or “representative” tries to sell you something on behalf of Medicare unsolicited, you should report that person to the authorities immediately.

-Keep in mind that there are legitimate insurance agents and brokerage firms that sell Medigap plans, Part D plans and Advantage Plans on behalf of private insurance companies.
+Keep in mind that there are legitimate insurance agents and brokerage firms that sell Medicare Supplement Insurance (Medigap), Medicare Part D plans and Advantage Plans on behalf of private insurance companies.
 Some of these entities work with marketing and lead generation companies that advertise heavily online and on television.
 Legitimate firms and licensed brokers are not scammers.
 They sell real Medicare policies, but be aware that they may only offer a limited number of plans from certain carriers, they may charge fees and they receive commissions for the sales they make.

 2. Threatening a Loss of Coverage